 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 Contact form submissions to this website are collected and processed by us.
 By completing the contact form you are giving us permission to contact you under the lawful basis defined as ‘legitimate business interest’.
-Your personal data is not used for marketing purposes.
+Your personal data is not used for marketing purposes unless you become an active customer, in which case we may contact you under the legitimate business interest claus or in relation to your contract.
 The details of your enquiry will be kept until the query has been resolved and then retained for statistical purposes.
-Your data will only be used by BKYCS for the purpose of answering your query unless you have opted in to receive marketing communications.
+Your data will only be used by the company for the purpose of answering your query unless you have opted in to receive marketing communications.